-Development must ensure that the risk of flooding (in terms of severity, frequency and area) is minimised.
-In order to demonstrate this, development proposals must:
+As appropriate to their scale, nature and location, development proposals should ensure that the risk of flooding (in terms of severity, frequency and area) is minimised.
+In this context, development proposals should:

-A. Be accompanied by appropriate details of the proposed surface water drainage scheme including gully maintenance and clearance as part of their planning application.
-This should specifically include details of its route, design and specification, how consideration has been given to the use of Sustainable Drainage Systems (SuDS) and details of its ongoing management and maintenance for the lifetime of the development.
+A. Be accompanied by appropriate details of the proposed surface water drainage scheme including gully maintenance and clearance.
+This should specifically include details of its route, design and specification, how consideration has been given to the use of Sustainable

+Drainage Systems (SuDS)25 and details of its ongoing management and maintenance for the lifetime of the development.

-- B. Use natural flood risk alleviation methods, including floodplain woodland, wetlands and other 'soft engineering' techniques. - C. Ensure that existing drainage ditches and culverts are retained on the development site and, where possible and necessary, enhanced and maintained. - D. Ensure that adequate sewerage infrastructure is in place to ensure that the risk of sewer flooding is minimised.
+- B. Use natural flood risk alleviation methods, including floodplain woodland, wetlands and other 'soft engineering' techniques. - C. Ensure that existing drainage ditches and culverts are retained on the development site and, where practicable, enhanced and maintained. - D. Ensure that adequate sewerage infrastructure is in place to ensure that the risk of sewer flooding is minimised.

-&lt;sup>25 This is required for all major development as defined by the NPPF but is generally encouraged for all development of additional built floorspace, excluding householder extensions
+25 This is required for all major development as defined by the NPPF but is generally encouraged for all development of additional built floorspace, excluding householder extensions